python-geeks/Automation-scripts/email_feed/README.md

 # Email Feed

-Email Feed s Python Script which show the unread gmail feed list.
+A script to find the link to unsusbscribe from a mail in the unread email inbox It show unread gmail feed list that containt words like "unsusbscribe" , "Stop these mails" and contain urls.

 ## Dependencies